Uber and Waymo hit high drama in first day of trial

 "What they're looking for, what Google is looking for, what Uber is looking for is the most talented engineers," Carmody said.
 Levandowski is "a pioneer in the autonomous vehicle business."

-Uber's lawyer presented slides with a 2015 email from Chauffer's head, Chris Urmson, to Google's co-founders, Larry Page and Sergey Brin.
+Uber's lawyer presented slides with a 2015 email from Chauffeur's head, Chris Urmson, to Google's co-founders, Larry Page and Sergey Brin.
 The emails illustrated the company's fear of losing to Uber.

 "Uber is acquiring the people I suggested we hire 1.5 years ago but was denied the opportunity to do so," Urmson wrote.
 "We have a choice between being the headline or the footnote in history's book on the next revolution in transportation.
 Let's make the right choice."

-The day wrapped up with Waymo calling its first two witnesses -- CEO of Waymo John Krafcik and vice president of engineering at Waymo Dmitri Dolgov.
+The day wrapped up with Waymo calling its first two witnesses -- its CEO John Krafcik and Vice President of Engineering Dmitri Dolgov.
 Both men talked about the work Waymo has done to develop its self-driving car program and aimed to show the central reason the company is suing Uber is because of the allegedly stolen trade secrets.

 "We believe in competition, we believe in fair competition," Krafcik said.
 "What we came to find was that aspects of our technology were taken from us in an unfair fashion."

-Dolgov's testimony will continue on Tuesday and several other witnesses being called to the stand, including Google security engineer Gary Brown, Waymo's self-driving systems architect William Grossman and possibly even Uber's Kalanick.
+Dolgov's testimony will continue on Tuesday.
+Several other witnesses who will be called to the stand include Google security engineer Gary Brown, Waymo's self-driving systems architect William Grossman and possibly even Uber's Kalanick.

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.